-If you find yourself with a dog barking out the window at seemingly everything that passes by, it can be an incredibly frustrating experience.
+If your dog is barking out the window at seemingly everything that passes by, it can be an incredibly frustrating experience.
 Not only can this situation cause tension with neighbors, but it’s simply not fun!
+It can even get you in trouble with animal control.

-We will be exploring the reasons that dogs bark out the window, along with ways to stop their behavior.
+We will be exploring the reasons that dogs bark out the window, along with ways to stop your dog from barking at everything.

 Why do dogs bark out the window?

-Several of the most common reasons dogs bark out the window are excitement, frustration, and anxiety.
+The first step here is understanding why this is happening.
+Several of the most common reasons for dogs barking out the window are excitement, frustration, and anxiety.
 Barking is the way your dog is able to communicate these feelings.

 Dogs that are excited about what is outside also often find themselves frustrated by the window that prevents them from being able to visit the dogs or people they see.
 This is also often the case with dogs that bark out the window at small animals, as they are frustrated they cannot chase them.

 On the other hand, sometimes the barking is due to anxiety.
-Your dog may be worried about the dogs or people invading their space, and be warning them to stay away.
+Your dog may be worried about the dogs or people invading their space, and be warning them to stay away, or if the barking happens when you’re not home it could be related to separation anxiety.
+In any case, barking dogs have something to say and you should pay attention!

 You can try and tell the difference by watching your dog’s body language, and looking to see if you notice signs of anxiety such as licking their lips or yawning.

-The good news is that you can use the same method to train your dog to stop barking out the window, no matter if they are frustrated or anxious.
+The good news is that you can use the same method to train your dog to stop your dog from barking at the window, no matter if they are frustrated or anxious.

-When teaching dogs to stop barking out the window, you will be using both management and training to reach your goal.
+When teaching your dog to stop barking out the window, you will be using both management and training to reach your goal.
 Putting these two methods together will give you a higher rate of success and you’ll notice changes in your dog’s behavior sooner than with just one method alone.

 Management options are going to involve preventing your dog from practicing barking out the window, although they won’t directly teach the dog to stop barking.
 It’s important to prevent your dog from practicing the behavior as much as possible, though, because the more your dog practices barking out the window, the harder it will be to change their behavior in the future.